KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

  * Added summary stats for ergosterol mass per leaf
  * 1 Nov 2017 - KF - calculated the degree that fungal C mass was from converted leaf C
  * 25 Jan 2018 - KF - tested differences in the percent fungal carbon in the leaves
+ * 20 Jan 2018 - KF - recalculated the carbon mass, and percent of fungal C to leaf C based on AFDM rather than leaf dry mass - this better matches with the mass loss analysis

 ### Description